BristechSRM/infrastructure/dataCenter/ansible/README.md

 Try the website at http://localhost:8080/.
 Well, wait a bit and try the website.

-Smoke tests
+The site is password protected, so you will be redirected to a Google sign-on and back.
+If you type your password correctly and still get a Login ERROR, ask an admin about being granted access.

+Diagnostics
 -----------------------
 If the website is not working, checking the individual services with curl may narrow down the cause.
-Just a response vs. no response is a clue.
-You can do these on any of the VMs or the PC host.
+Just a response vs. no response is your first clue.
+You can do these on any of the nodes.

-auth
+auth service
 ```
 $ curl http://localhost:9003/
 ```

-gateway
+gateway service
 ```
 $ curl http://localhost:9090/sessions
 ```

-frontend
+frontend service
 ```
 $ curl http://localhost:8080/
 ```

-Diagnostics
 -----------------------
 On the swarm master (box3):
 ```